carlmylo/docu-rpcs3/pages/espanol/instrumentos/mandos/ps2-ds2.md

 * There is no binding file as it varies too much per computer.
 * This has only been verified to work with an OSTENT PS1 PS2 To PC USB 2.0 Controller Adapter Converter For Sony PS2 Wired Controller (Model Number/SKU: 014800)
-* To play Guitar/Bass/Keys parts on a Controller (Padtar), you will need Rock Band 3 Deluxe.
+* Necesitas Rock Band 3 Deluxe si quieres tocar guitarra/bajo/teclado/batería con mando (Padtar)
-* There is no binding file as all controls are default.
+* No existe un perfil porque la configuración es por defecto.
-* This controller auto-strums like god intended.
+* Este control auto-rasguea (tiene auto-strum).

 ## Información de Control: